isovector/reasonablypolymorphic.com/site/httw/2016-11-27-tying-it-all-together.markdown

 anything.

-We need still to write `instrExit`, but we will leave it as an exercise to the reader. `instrExit` is symmetric to `instrEnter`, except that it it attempts to find a matching `EnterLoop` (rather than a matching `ExitLoop`) if the read head of the memory tape *is* $0$.
+We need still to write `instrExit`, but we will leave it as an exercise to the reader. `instrExit` is symmetric to `instrEnter`, except that it attempts to find a matching `EnterLoop` (rather than a matching `ExitLoop`) if the read head of the memory tape *is* $0$.